 Your Resume Summary Should Get Immediate Attention

-The recruiters will scan your resume for a few seconds; if the resume summary impresses them, they’ll look for other details, else not.
+The recruiters will scan your resume for a few seconds; if the resume summary impresses them, they’ll look for other details, or else not.
 Your resume summary should be no more than three sentences, mentioning significant highlights of your skills and career goals.

 Your resume summary should include: